jake314159/NodeApiQuick/readme.md

 ## Parameters

-Another way of allowing different date formats might be to be specified might be my using url parameters, fpr example:
+Another way of allowing different date formats might be to be specified might be my using url parameters, for example:

 ```javascript
 var api = require('api-quick').init(8080);